 LTC have also supported many local groups with Grants such as; St James Church to help with the church yard, Memorial Hall to help with maintenance, Health Services Support (St James/Holy Trinity & Hedges Pharmacy) which set up at the beginning of ‘lockdown’ and volunteers delivered prescriptions, drove patients to hospital, paid for items if needed in an emergency.
 Further grants have been given to the Sunset Club to help with their Christmas Party, the Garden Club to help stage their awards days, funds towards the Standard for when the RBL opened in Ludgershall, Friends of Ludgershall when they first set up and numerous other small concerns.
 LTC has also supported Castledown FM for many years.

-Projects going forward, apart from expanding the skatepark and the Queens Jubilee, LTC are looking at forming a Town Plan, which will look at what Ludgershall want/need.
+Projects going forward, apart from expanding the skatepark and the Coronation, LTC are looking at forming a Town Plan, which will look at what Ludgershall want/need.
 During the start of these talks the following issues have been mentioned, Tree Charter, Climate Change and what Ludgershall can do to become greener, youth activities, a better infrastructure and a lot more.

 So if you are interested and want to have a say, why not become a councillor.